Leigh Gerdine: Career

 Gerdine began his teaching career as an associate professor of music at Mississippi State College for Women.

 In 1948, Gerdine joined the faculty of Miami University in Oxford, Ohio.
 While at Miami University, he served as the executive secretary of the music department.

-Gerdine joined Washington University in St. Louis as head of the music department in 1950.
+Gerdine joined the Arts and Sciences at Washington University in St. Louis as head of the music department in 1950.
 During his time at Washington University, Gerdine also served as director of the St. Louis Civic Chorus and as president of the Musicians' Guild.

-In 1970, Gerdine joined Webster University as President.
+In 1970, Gerdine joined Webster University as president.
 He oversaw a large increase in the student population at Webster in his tenure.
 Attendance at the university increased from 1,300 in 1970 to 10,000 in 1990, the year of his retirement.
 The Leigh Gerdine College of Fine Arts at Webster University was named in his honor.

 Opera Theatre of Saint Louis

 In 1976, Gerdine co-founded the Opera Theatre of Saint Louis.
 Its young opera artist program, Gerdine Young Artists, was named in his honor.